Terms of Business

 - References in this document and in our Scope of Work/retainer documents (scope of work) to "we", "our" and "us" are references to Michelmores LLP.
 We use the term "partner" to refer to a member of Michelmores LLP (all of whom are solicitors or barristers), or an employee or consultant with equivalent standing and qualifications.
 No reference to a "partner" is to imply that any person is carrying on business with others in partnership for the purposes of the Partnership Act 1890.
 Reference to "you" is to our client as identified in our scope of work, which are normally dispatched in writing at the outset of any matter.

 - We will provide legal services upon the terms set out below.
-Michelmores LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) and we must comply with the SRA's requirements in force from time to time, including the SRA Code of Conduct 2011 and the SRA Accounts Rules 2011.
-Both documents can be accessed via the SRA's website at: www.sra.org.uk/solicitors/handbook/.
+Michelmores LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) and we must comply with the SRA's Standards and Regulations in force from time to time, including the Code of Conduct for Solicitors, the Code of Conduct Firms and the SRA Accounts Rules.
+The Standards and Regulations can be accessed via the SRA's website at: www.sra.org.uk/solicitors/standards-regulations/.
 The SRA is the independent regulatory arm of the Law Society of England and Wales, our professional body.

 - The contract between you and us for the provision of any services by us shall comprise (1) the scope of work sent to you by us in relation to any specific matter together with any appendices or supplements or written variations thereto; and (2) these terms of business (together "the Contract").
 In the event of any conflict between any scope of work and these terms of business, the scope of work shall prevail.